lopcode/vips-ffm/README.md

     logger.info("thumbnail image size: $thumbnailWidth x $thumbnailHeight") }

-// Optionally call at the end of your program, for memory leak detection Vips.shutdown()
+// Optionally call at the end of your program, for memory leak detection, from any thread Vips.shutdown()
 ```